-Puppy mills are large commercial breeding facilities that treat the animals poorly.
+Puppy mills are large commercial breeding facilities where living conditions for animals are inhumane.
 Think of it like a factory for animals: dogs are a product made for profit.
 They are kept in small cages their entire lives in unsanitary conditions without attention, let alone love, and are bred as often as possible.
 Not surprisingly, this can lead to tons of health problems.

 - Don’t buy from a pet store!
 Most pet stores get their animals from mills, not local breeders.
 If you’re unsure, ask the shop owners and find out their source.
 Ask for written proof.